iamBVC/Last-Oasis-Mods/README.md

 <!-- Prerequisites -->
 ### Prerequisites
-First off you must download our <a href="https://github.com/iamBVC/Last-Oasis-Mods/blob/master/Tools.zip">Tool package</a>.<br />
+First off you must download our <a href="https://github.com/iamBVC/Last-Oasis-Mods/blob/master/Tools">Tools</a>.<br />
-Inside this package you'll find all the programs needed for unpacking, editing and repacking the server files.
+Inside this folder you'll find all the programs needed for unpacking, editing and repacking the game files.
 <br />